PaddyKavanagh/PaddyKavanagh.github.io/_build/Level1_Detector1Pipeline.md

-Set the name of the input fil, where the output should be saved and run the pipeline.
-The output level 2A files will be saved in my_output_dir as `_rate.fits`.
+Set the name of the input file, where the output should be saved and run the pipeline.
+The output level 2A files will be saved in `my_output_dir` as `_rate.fits`.
 Note that we must explicitly skip the IPC step when running from Python.
 This is achieved by passing the `skip` parameter to the step in a Python `dict`.

 *Parameters used:*